 How do I find the best mortgage deal?

-- You can compare mortgage deals https://www.gocompare.com/mortgages/ (opens in new tab) or moneyfacts, for example, before you decide to commit.
+- You can compare mortgage deals at https://www.gocompare.com/mortgages/ or Moneyfacts, for example, before you decide to commit.

 - Improve your chances of getting a better deal by improving your credit score if necessary and minimising your outgoings in the months beforehand to make any loan application look more affordable.
 If you are self-employed, pin down your paperwork for a smooth application.
 If you are a first-time buyer shovel any last-minute savings into your deposit.